nickfallon/catalyst/README.md

 Bearer token authorization is enforced for all API calls.

-Foreign keys are used to create API paths in the form `/parent/{parent_uuid}/child`.

 `GET` endpoints are available for all tables, eg. `/invoice`

 `GET by uuid` endpoints are generated for all tables which have a `uuid` column.